Pennsylvania State University - University Park Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Penn State University Park, approximately 48% of students took out student loans averaging $10,942 a year.
 That adds up to $43,768 over four years for those students.

-How Much Money Do Penn State University Park Graduates Make?students who graduate with a bachelor's degree from Penn State University Park make about $50,100 a year during their first few years of employment after graduation.
+How Much Money Do Penn State University Park Graduates Make?bachelor's degree recipients from Penn State University Park make around $50,100 per year during the early years of their employment.
 This is good news for future Penn State University Park graduates since it is 26% more than the average college graduate's salary of $39,802 per year.

 Location of Pennsylvania State University - University Park